Tretyakov Gallery

 Abramyan never exhibited his entire collection in Moscow, and today it remains relatively unknown to Russian audiences.
 This exhibition offers a unique opportunity to appreciate this exceptional collection and learn about the collector, who was affectionately called the “Armenian Tretyakov.”

-This project has been made possible through the financial support of the “Keron” Foundation, .
-The exhibition runs from June 4 till August 12, 2024.
+The “Moscow – Yerevan – Moscow” exhibition has been made possible through the financial support of the “Keron” Foundation and ran from June 4 till August 12, 2024.